RuikeJiang/learninggit/readme.txt

 vhefwlbrtfjk f
 bvrhj enr1
 jfvoemfkvbmfeobpvf
-Creating a new branch is quick AND Simple.
+Creating a new branch is quick asdf Simple.